szymonjan/wtframework_mod/README.md

 Web Test Framework (referred to as WTF for short) provides a structured testing framework for testing a Web Applications in a maintainable manner.
-It helps QA/SDET professionals quickly setup and develop acceptance level web tests.
-The aim of this project is to provide a structured layered framework for web testing like how Django and other modern MVC frameworks provide a structured way of developing web applications.
+It helps QA/SDET professionals quickly setup and develop acceptance level web tests which are configurable, robust, and provide utilities helpful in testing and debugging web applications.
+The aim of this project is to build a common framework on top of Selenium to provide test professionals the tools to build web tests like how Rails and Django makes it easy to build web applications.

 Install